-If you have a child custody matter in Wake County, North Carolina, Attorney Jaime Williams can represent you during the process.
+If you have a child custody matter in Wake County, North Carolina, Attorney David Schiller can represent you.

 Child custody is often the most emotionally charged issue in divorce.
 For this reason, child custody claims can also become the most hard-fought and expensive litigation that can result from a divorce.
 The best option is to try to resolve issues of custody and visitation through a separation agreement.